hacker-playlists/books/README.md

-# 📚 A crowdsourced list of books that inspired peeps to move into infosec
+# 📚 A crowdsourced list of books that inspired peeps

 🙋 Have some to add?
 Submit a pull request